Business Value

 • The business runs without you daily, key customers, processes, and decisions don’t depend on the owner personally

-• Revenue is spread across many customers (no single customer above 10–15% of total)
+• Revenue is spread across many customers (no single customer above 10 to 15% of total)

 • Financial records are clean and consistent over 3+ years